kyma-project/btp-manager/docs/e2e_tests.md

 Test are executed by Github Actions workflow (`e2e-test-k3s.yaml`).
 The k3s cluster is created, sources are checked out.
 The workflow waits till the OCI module image is available for fetching.
-The OCI module image is fetched from registry by `./testing/run_e2e_module_tests.sh` script.
-This scripts creates required prerequisites, installs helm chart and uninstalls it.
+The OCI module image is fetched from the registry by the `./testing/run_e2e_module_tests.sh` script.
+This script creates the required prerequisites, installs the Helm chart, and uninstalls it.

 ### Run E2E tests locally